Anusha-G06/BoomBikes/README.md

-# Project Name
+# Project Name:Boom Bikes
-> Outline a brief description of your project.
+> Outline a brief description of your project: This project involves building a Multiple Linear Regression model to predict the daily demand for shared bikes using historical data.
+The dataset (day.csv) contains various features including weather conditions, seasonal indicators, and other temporal attributes that influence bike rentals.

 ## Table of Contents